 The Siena Credit Facility imposes a financial covenant on the Company and restricts, among other things, our ability to incur additional indebtedness and the creation of other liens.
 The three-month period from April 1, 2020 to June 30, 2020 was the first period we were subject to the financial covenant, which required the Company to maintain a minimum EBITDA and continued through the 12-month period from April 1, 2020 to March 31, 2021.
 On July 21, 2021, the Company entered into an amendment (the "Credit Facility Amendment") to the Siena Credit Facility.
-The Credit Facility Amendment changed the financial covenant under the Siena Credit Facility from a minimum EBITDA covenant to an excess availability covenant requiring that the Company maintain excess availability of at least \$750,000 under the Siena Credit Facility, tested as of the end of each calendar month, beginning with the calendar month ending July 31, 2021.
-As of June 30, 2021, we had no outstanding borrowings under the Siena Credit Facility and \$4.7 million of available borrowing capacity under the Siena Credit Facility.
+The Credit Facility Amendment changed the financial covenant under the Siena Credit Facility from a minimum EBITDA covenant to an excess availability covenant requiring that the Company maintain excess availability of at least \$750 thousand under the Siena Credit Facility, tested as of the end of each calendar month, beginning with the calendar month ending July 31, 2021.
+During the third quarter of 2021, we have been in compliance with our excess availability covenant.
+As of September 30, 2021, we had no outstanding borrowings under the Siena Credit Facility and \$4.2 million of available borrowing capacity under the Siena Credit Facility.